-RHNA is not just a reflection of projected future growth, as statute also requires RHNA to address the existing need for housing that results in overcrowding and housing cost burden throughout the region.
-Accordingly, the 2050 Households baseline allocation in the RHNA methodology represents both the housing needs of existing households and forecasted household growth from the Plan Bay Area 2050 Blueprint.
-Thus, the RHNA methodology
+As noted previously, the 2050 Households baseline allocation in the RHNA methodology represents both the housing needs of existing households and forecasted household growth from the Plan Bay Area 2050 Blueprint.
+Thus, the RHNA methodology adequately considers the development constraints raised in this appeal, but the allocation to this jurisdiction also reflects the realities of housing demand in the Bay Area.